California PBIS Coalition

 In general, PBIS emphasizes four integrated elements: (a) data for decision making, (b) measurable outcomes supported and evaluated by data, (c) practices with evidence that these outcomes are achievable, and (d) systems that efficiently and effectively support implementation of these practices.

-Elements of PBIS are guided by six important principals:
+Elements of PBIS are guided by six important principles:

 • Develop a continuum of scientifically based behavior, social emotional and academic interventions and supports